 Snowflakes Embroidery Pattern

 For the full-size pattern that you can resize however you like, download the JPG file.
-Use the patterns together as a grouping, or separate them out.
+Use the patterns together as a grouping, or separate them.
 If you aren't using them in the given formation, you may even want to separate and resize them all to a similar proportion.

 Since snow is white, DMC Blanc embroidery floss is an obvious color choice, but light blue or even light gray are also good options.
 To make your snowflakes extra special, use metallic floss or add metallic blending filament to standard floss.

-When stitching with light colors it helps to stitch these on a darker background so they show up well, but even natural linen will work.
-To transfer a pattern onto dark fabric use water-soluble stabilizer.
+When stitching with light colors, it helps to stitch these on a darker background, so they show up well, but even natural linen will work.
+Use water-soluble stabilizer to transfer a pattern onto the dark fabric.
 Use the tracing paper method if you are stitching on an item that would shrink in warm water.

 You can use any stitches you like.
 You can even embroider the same design with different stitches to change the look.